Gouthamts0077/Gouthamts0077/README.md

 Hi, I'm Goutham T.S 👋

 🎓 B.Com Graduate from Kerala University | 🌱 Cybersecurity Enthusiast
-💻 Passionate about AI, Machine Learning, and Cybersecurity 🚀 About Me
+💻 Passionate about Cybersecurity, Ai and machine learning 🚀 About Me

     🛡️ Currently exploring Cybersecurity and working on projects related to Phishing Detection, Steganalysis, and Encryption/Decryption.